StanfordDataScience/dssg-cfa-public/README.md

 * **D_build_network:** Useing our spaCy model, extract entities for a number of gazettes.
 Combine these entities into objects, and these objects into a network.
 Visualize the network and perform exploratory data analysis.

 * **util:** Helpful scripts used throught the project and supplementary dataset.

+### Data

+The outputs of the Microsoft OCR for all Gazettes 2000-2019 are stored (compressed) in `ke-gazettes.tar.gz`.
+Note that what is stored here are JSON files with geometric information, which may be turned into raw text using the scripts in `A_pdf_to_text`.
+A map between the filenames in this database, which does not contain duplicates and in which some attempt was made to correct mislabelled Gazettes, and the source databases, [Connected Africa](https://data.connectedafrica.net/datasets/18) and [Gazeti.Africa](https://gazeti.africa), is stored in `filename_map_to_database.txt`.

+Additionally, the outputs of the Microsoft OCR for all *first pages* of every Gazette *file* in the databases -- including duplicates, with the original names, and with additional metadata -- are stored in `ke-gazettes-first-pgs.tar.gz`.

 ### Notebooks (.ipynb) vs Scripts (.py)